Prince Alfred, Duke of Edinburgh, Duke of Saxe-Coburg and Gotha

 Alfred and Marie had five children:

-Sadly, his reign would be rather short.
+Sadly, Alfred’s reign would be rather short.
 On July 30, 1900, at Schloss Rosenau, in Coburg, Duchy of Saxe-Coburg and Gotha, now in Bavaria, Germany, Alfred died from throat cancer at the age of 55.
 He was buried in the Ducal Mausoleum in the Glockenburg Cemetery in Coburg.
 He was succeeded by his nephew, Prince Charles Edward, Duke of Albany, son of his late brother Leopold.

 The Ducal Mausoleum in the Glockenberg Cemetery. photo: by Störfix – Selbst fotografiert, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4010189